 - Third party agencies who provide us with data in the public domain about you

-- Contractors providing services to you on our behalf or services to us (our “data processors”), including, but not limited to, Blackbaud Inc (leading supplier of software and services to charities), Asendia (mail processing house), Lavenham Press (mail processing house), Graham-Pelton (UK) (fundraising consultants) and Buffalo Fundraising Consultants (who provide Donor Debit, online processing for direct debits) as at July 2018
+- Contractors providing services to you on our behalf or services to us (our “data processors”), including, but not limited to, Blackbaud Inc (leading supplier of software and services to charities), Asendia (mail processing house), Lavenham Press (mail processing house), The Factary (Research services), Graham-Pelton (UK) (fundraising consultants) and Buffalo Fundraising Consultants (who provide Donor Debit, online processing for direct debits) as at July 2018

 - Government departments, particularly HMRC

 Should you choose to attend an alumni event organised by the school your name, dates at the school and house along with the names of any guest(s) will be shared with other attendees unless you decide to ‘opt-out’ at the point of registration.
 We also facilitate communication between individual Old Westminsters, but in doing so we will never release your personal contact details without your permission first.